glvnst/shelltools/README.md

 		$ fmt_duration 10
 		10 seconds

+- **randrange.py**: Implements the random.randrange python function on the command line.
+For example, `randrange.py 1 1000` returns a number between one and one thousand.
+- **randomvoice.py**: An OS X tool that returns the name of a randomly-selected text-to-speech voice.
+The voices are chosen from the set of voices installed on the system (the output of `say -v '?'`).

 All files available under a BSD-style license.
 See LICENSE.txt for complete details.

 More coming soon.